 Don’t believe a game can improve your brain?
 This being a free game, it won’t cost you anything to find out.

 What It Does

-As I said, this free brain game can improve certain aspects of your mental faculties, as this 2008 article in Wired pointed out.
+As I said, this free brain game can improve certain aspects of your mental faculties, as.
 The main improvement this gives your brain is the ability to think on your feet.
 To quote the article,

 Fluid intelligence measures how people adapt to new situations and solve problems they’ve never seen before.
 Fluid intelligence differs from crystallized intelligence, which takes into account skills and knowledge that have been acquired — like vocabulary, grammar and math.